-Senior students who earned high honors the previous semester and who are of good character may eat outside at the Senior Honor Court.
+Senior students who earned high honors the previous semester and who are of good character and who have 3 tardies or less and no disciplinary referrals may eat outside at the Senior Honor Court.

 CARE OF SCHOOL PROPERTY

 Students are expected to share in the task of maintaining the quality conditions of the high school building and grounds.
 Listed below are a few items related to building and ground usage that are required of every student.